Meghali-Nandi/Sync-files/README.md

 # Sync-files
-A simple python class to Sync to folders in a system. should be extensible to network if modified aptly
+A simple python class to Sync two folders in a system. should be extensible to network if modified aptly

 The class that can be imported is called Sync
 Usage